What does streaming mean?

 "True" streaming actually means that the data is played, then discarded immediately after it is played.
 Rather than delivering an entire file, streaming servers deliver mini-chunks of the source media.

-On the client side (your media player/PC) these little chunks of data are collected so that, perhaps 20 seconds of the media files can playback.
-This is refered to as "buffering".
-Once the part has been viewed (or listened to) the client emediately discards the data,.
+On the client side (your browser or media player) takes these little chunks of data and collects them so that, perhaps, 20 seconds of the media files can playback.
+This is referred to as "buffering".
+Once the part has been viewed (or listened to) the client immediately discards the data -- the data is not stored locally (e.g. not "cached").

 This is nice because the client doesn't have to negotiate large files, nor does it need a large hard drive to store massive HD media files.